Edarke/kryonet/README.md

 ##Queries
 Queries are types of messages that are intended to invoke a reply from the other endpoint.
 Queries and their results are always sent over TCP.
-You can define a query that returns a type T by extending QueryToServer<T> or QueryToClient<T>
+You can define a query that returns a type T by extending QueryToServer<T> or QueryToClient<T>.
+Additionally timeouts for queries can be specified by overriding the Query#getTimeout() method.

 Let's say that you're developing a turn-based strategy game.